Shalika germs for tamely ramified elements in $GL_n$: The combinatorial formulas

 \end{conjecture} This is a purely combinatorial conjecture, which we expect to be verifiable by direct comparison of Eqs. \eqref{eq:transitionmatrix} \eqref{eq:transitionmatrix2}.

-While it may not seem obvious from this formula, from the easily checked fact that the symmetric functions $c_\lambda e_\lambda$ expand with $\Z[q]$-coefficients in the basis $\th_\lambda$ it is also clear that this latter transition matrix has entries in $\Z[q]$. \begin{corollary} The {\em renormalized} Shalika germs $c_\lambda \Gamma_\lambda(\gamma)$ are integral, i.e. $c_\lambda \Gamma_\lambda(\gamma)\in \Z[q]$. \end{corollary} \begin{remark} Eq. \eqref{eq:transitionmatrix2} was conjectured in a slightly different form by the second author in 2018, based on extensive computer experiments, a slightly different algorithm based on \cite{Tsai}, and an expectation for \eqref{eq:transitionmatrix2} when $q\to 1$. \end{remark} \begin{remark} The renormalized Shalika germs are not in $\N[q]$ in general, even up to an overall sign.
-In particular it is easy to find examples for which $c_\lambda \Gamma_\lambda(\gamma)$ has both positive and negative integer coefficients. \end{remark}
+In effect, Eq. \eqref{eq:transitionmatrix2} gives a conjectural combinatorial interpretation for the renormalized Shalika germs, which are integral polynomials in $q^{-1}$. \begin{remark} Eq. \eqref{eq:transitionmatrix2} was conjectured in a slightly different form by the second author in 2018, based on extensive computer experiments, a slightly different algorithm based on \cite{Tsai}, and an expectation for \eqref{eq:transitionmatrix2} when $q\to 1$. \end{remark}